 This is what the Second Chance Line Restraint looks like when not in use.
-You can see where each end has a specific place to tie off.
-One eye is larger and is attached to the live end and the smaller eye is fastened to the super structure.
+Each end has a loop to tie off to.
+One eye is attached to the live end and the other eye is fastened to the super structure.

 The final picture is an example of the expended and used Second Chance Line Restraint.
-At this point the device has ripped and restrained the lines, preventing the line snapping, and possibly causing property damage, injury or death.
+At this point the device has deployed and restrained the lines, preventing the released line from possibly causing property damage, injury or death.